 The WinUI Scheduler context menu displays shortcut options to add, edit, and delete appointments during user interactions, such as right-clicking appointments, time slots, and month cells.
 Use built-in RoutedUICommands to handle the context menu options.

-Display appointments created in various time zones in a system.
+Display appointments created in various time zones in a single system.
 Appointment start and end times are also automatically adjusted and displayed based on daylight saving time.

 Create special time regions to highlight time slots in day, week, workweek, timeline day, timeline week, and timeline workweek views.
-Merge adjacent special time regions and show them as a single region instead of showing them separately for each day in the week and workweek views.
+Merge adjacent special time regions and show them as a single region instead of separately for each day in the week and workweek views.

 Customize the workdays in a workweek so that the remaining days will be hidden from the view.